busrayesilbas1/StockApplication/README.md

 * H2 Database: In-memory database for development and testing purposes
 * IDE: IntelliJ IDEA, or any other preferred Java IDE

+The application will start and listen on http://localhost:8080.

 ## Dependencies
 * Spring Boot Starter Web
 * Spring Boot Starter Data JPA